Mighty303/SudokuSolver/README.md

 # SudokuSolver
-Wrote a sudoku solver using the recursive backtracking algorithm
+Wrote a sudoku solver using the recursive backtracking algorithm using a dynamic array to store positions.